 The Taj Mahal in India is one of the most famous buildings in the world.

 Islamabdad is the capital city of Pakistan and has some beautiful architecture.

 The currency in Pakistan is called the Pakistani Rupee

 and the currency in India is the Indian Rupee.

 The main religion in the Urdu-speaking community is Islam.

 We are just coming to the end of the holy month of Ramadam.
 Eid Mubarak to all the Muslim Hillcrest families celebrating Eid, the festival marking the end of a month of fasting from dawn to sunset, spiritual reflection and prayer.

 Now have a look at our Language of the Term CHALLENGES!

-Will you get 10 out of 10 in our fun online quiz?
+Will you get full marks in our fun online quiz?